micmejia/bible-dump/AMPC/Song of Solomon/Song 2.md

-The fig tree puts forth _and_ ripens her green figs, and the vines are in blossom and give forth their fragrance. [^b]Arise, my love, my fair one, and come away.
+The fig tree puts forth _and_ ripens her green figs, and the vines are in blossom and give forth their fragrance.
+Arise, my love, my fair one, and come away.